StephenGill/a11y-guidance.github.io/introduction.md

 The European Commission has publised guidance in its [Accessible ICT Procurement Toolkit](http://mandate376.standards.eu/).

-<p style="color:read;">[QUESTION: do we want to point people looking to procure technology towards the toolkit, or towards the guidance on meeting WCAG 2.0?
+<p style="color:red;">[QUESTION: do we want to point people looking to procure technology towards the toolkit, or towards the guidance on meeting WCAG 2.0?
 Shouldn't the same standards apply whether you're building, buying or doing a mixture of the two?]</p>